srg/willie-modules/README.md

 - shitpost

-the webload module can also be used to install modules from our repo. when installed and loaded, use `webload list` for currently available modules, and `webload install module` to install desired module.
+the webload module can also be used to install modules from our repo. when installed and loaded, use `webload list` for currently available modules, `webload sync module` to install desired module, and `webload update` to update all installed modules.

 **please note that almost everything here is written and maintained by plebs**